 Those of us who are welcoming healthier food options into our lives often wonder if we can extend that same notion to our pets too.

 And of course, any time you eat something that your dog finds new and unfamiliar, they’re sure to be curious about what you’re eating – and whether it’s something they’d like.

-However, lots of conscientious pet owners realise that what we can eat doesn’t always match what dogs can eat, and vice versa.
+However, lots of conscientious pet owners realize that what we can eat doesn’t always match what dogs can eat, and vice versa.

-What’s more, some surprising fruits and vegetables, such as grapes an garlic, actually pose serious health risks to dogs, because they are toxic.
+What’s more, some surprising fruits and vegetables, such as grapes and garlic, actually pose serious health risks to dogs, because they are toxic.

 Luckily, pineapple is not toxic to dogs – and they are safe for dogs to eat, providing you and your dog are sensible about it.

-Fresh pineapple is very distinctive in look, texture and flavour.
+Fresh pineapple is very distinctive in look, texture, and flavor.
 The strong aromas of pineapple will prove very enticing for your pet, and luckily that is backed up by lots of goodness packed into pineapples that will help them stay healthy, active and alert.

 It can be a superb treat for those dog owners who are looking to make sure that their pets recover fast from being under the weather – or just want to prevent particularly sensitive dogs from falling ill so often in the first place.

-Similarly, the sweet taste and overall appeal of a pineapple chunk or two can make it a far healthier reward for good behaviour and training than a lot of other alternatives.
+Similarly, the sweet taste and overall appeal of a pineapple chunk or two can make it a far healthier reward for good behavior and training than a lot of other alternatives.

 Come the summertime, thoughts often turn to making sure that your dog is beating the heat in the best way possible.
 This is so often a challenge for even the most dedicated dog owner.